grantm/sudoku-web-app/README.md

 Two different types of "pencil marks" can be added:

-* outer pencil marks are intended for so-called "Snyder" notation and are entered using Shift+Digit
+* outer pencil marks are intended for so-called "Snyder notation" and are entered using Shift+Digit
 * inner pencil marks are intended for pairs/triples and are entered using Ctrl+Digit